Propertydo.com Logo

 Inspection

 A thorough check of a property that is being considered for purchase.
-Inspection can be conducted by the buyer himself or professionally done by a home inspector or licensed contractor.
-The main point of an inspection is to assess the condition of the property and check for any defects.
+Inspection can be conducted by the buyer or by professionals such as a home inspector or licensed contractor.
+The main purpose of an inspection is to assess the condition of the property and estimate any repair costs.

-This property terminology refers to a specific way of identifying and locating a piece of real estate that is acceptable to a court of law.
+This real estate jargon refers to a specific way of identifying and locating a piece of real estate that is acceptable to a court of law.

 Lien

-If someone owes you money or if you are awarded payments from a court case, you can apply to have a lien placed on the property owned by your borrower.
-This lien gives you the right to claim payment from the sale of the borrower's real estate.
+If someone owes you money or you are awarded damages from a court case, you can apply to have a lien placed on the person's property.
+This lien gives you the right to claim payment from the sale of the person's real estate.

 Listing

-This property terminology refers to a property that is for sale by a real estate brokerage and agent.
+This real estate jargon refers to a property that is for sale by a real estate brokerage and agent.

 Multiple Listing Service MLS